TARoberts/Porfolio-Collection/index.md

 # Welcome to Tom Roberts'development portfolio.

-Here a collection of various pieces of personal, educational and eventually professional work can be found.
+Here a collection of various pieces of personal, educational and professional work can be found.
 Presently undergoing rework due to changes of permissions on original branches!
 Apologies!

 ## Social Media